 You’ll see markers along the route that correspond to the listed sights and for most of these sights, there are parking areas where you can stop and get out of the car if you choose.
 The roads are well-signed to help you stay on the designated drive.

-Can I do 17-Mile Drive Without a Car?
+Can I do the 17-Mile Drive Without a Car?

 The answer is actually yes!
 For two reasons, you can actually do it by bike (but not motorcycle) or via a group tour.

-For those wanting to cycle the route, you can bring your own bicycle, rent one in Monterey, or join this cycling tour of the route which includes an e-bike, helmet, and guide.
+For those wanting to cycle the route, you can bring your own bicycle, or rent one in Monterey.

 So if you are staying in San Francisco and don’t have a car you might consider booking a day tour, many of which include many other popular stops in nearby Monterey and Camel: